-A passion for public service and a desire to affect his community drives UC Hastings Law alumnus Eric Casher.
+A passion for public service and a desire to affect his community drives UC Law SF alumnus Eric Casher.

 Eric Casher’s gratitude for his gifts and opportunities goes hand-in-hand with a feeling of responsibility to those whose lives have turned out different than his own.